thejeffreyli/aps_development/DailyLog.md

 <br />

 ### September 7, 2021 (Day 6)
+Updates:
 * Completed some forms from Orientation.
 Finished pre-Internship survey.
 * Attended meeting with QZ, Miaoqi, Faisal to discuss on this week's assignment.
+* QZ uploaded data files from detectors, Rigaku and Lambda to Box.
+Files are pretty large so I will nto be
 * Was able to read .bin file with xpcs program.
 * Need to find out how to plot this image properly on Python, similar to how it is done in Matlab GUI.

 Goals for this week:
 * Understand modules in program